stanford-mast/Parutil/README.md

 # Linking and Using

-Projects that make use of Paratool should include the top-level paratool.h header file and nothing else.
+Projects that make use of Parutil should include the top-level parutil.h header file and nothing else.

-Assuming a Linux-based C-language project that uses Paratool and consists of a single source file called "main.c", the following command would build and link with Paratool.
+Assuming a Linux-based C-language project that uses Parutil and consists of a single source file called "main.c", the following command would build and link with Parutil.

-    gcc main.c -mno-vzeroupper -pthread -lparatool -lsilo -lspindle -ltopo -lhwloc -lnuma -lpciaccess -lxml2
+    gcc main.c -mno-vzeroupper -pthread -lparutil -lsilo -lspindle -ltopo -lhwloc -lnuma -lpciaccess -lxml2

 # Getting Started

 Documentation is available and can be built using Doxygen.
-It covers both the external API in paratool.h and Paratool's internals, the latter being of interest only to those who wish to modify the implementation of Paratool.
+It covers both the external API in parutil.h and Parutil's internals, the latter being of interest only to those who wish to modify the implementation of Parutil.

 On Linux, type `make docs` to compile the documentation.
 On Windows, run the Doxygen tool using the repository directory as the working directory (it may be necessary to create the output directory manually first).

 # Copyright

-Paratool is licensed under BSD 3-clause (see "LICENSE" in the top-level source code directory).
+Parutil is licensed under BSD 3-clause (see "LICENSE" in the top-level source code directory).

 Copyright (c) 2016-2017 Stanford University, Department of Electrical Engineering.
 Authored by Samuel Grossman.